YarovoyVladimir09/TreeView-in-MFC/README.md

-Тестовое задание для ГОРЭЛТЕХа

-Разработать оконное приложение на базе MFC

-Основное окно должно содержать в левой части дерево (TreeView), должно заполняться из текстового файла, выбираемого пользователем.

-Формат входных данных:
+MFC-based windowed application

+The main window should contain a tree (TreeView) in the left part, it should be filled from a text file selected by the user.

+Input data format:

 "id":"pId":"caption":"status":"message"

 где
-- id - глобальный идентификатор
+- id - global identifier
-- pId - id родительской ноды
+- pId - id of parent node
-- caption - название в дереве
+- caption - caption in the tree
-- status - статус ноды
+- status - node status
-- message - текст
+- message - text
-По двойному щелчку должен выводиться Message Box, содержащий message из ноды

-Если нода не активна (status = 0), то это указывается в названии ноды и при двойном щелчке Message Box не выводится

-Пример файла:
+By double-clicking, a MessageBox containing a message from the node should be output

+If the node is not active (status = 0), then this is indicated in the name of the node and the MessageBox is not output when double-clicking

+Example:

 -0:(-1):CAP0:1:MESSAGE-0